 Classes are held weekly.

-- Three possible story setting templates that are usually adaptable to different charts.
+- Possible story settings that are adaptable to different charts, chart themes, or aspects.

 - Chart handout: a famous person whose identity isn’t given.

 - In-class discussion: What planets, signs and houses might be usable in what types of story?